smarky7CD/cfe-in-adv-envs/README.md

 In addition, an image scatter plot should pop up on one's display to ensure the `numpy` and `matplotlib` are installed and functioning correctly.
 One can simply close the window after it appears.

 ### CFE Implementations

 We present the source code of the Python 3 implementations of Count-Keeper (CK), Count-min Sketch (CMS), and HeavyKeeper (HK) in `/cfes`.
 The implementations are functionally one to one with their respective presentations in the paper (Figure 5, Figure 2, and Figure 3).
 The built-in Python `__init__` function acts as `REP` and all structures have a method called `qry(x)` and `up(x)` equivalent to their functional definitions in the paper.
 We also have a common `Hasher` class that is used across all structures for computing row position hash functions and to produce fingerprints of elements for CK and HK.
 The `Hasher` classes uses the BLAKE2b cryptographic hash function as described in Section 6.4 of our paper.

-These implementations (or a slight modification of them to allow for added behaviors) are used in every experiment.
-Note that these implementations are not tuned for performance, but rather ease of collecting data concerning correctness and behavior under adversarial conditions of these structures.
+These implementations (or a slight modification of them to allow for added experimental behaviors) are used in every experiment.
+Note, that these implementations are not tuned for performance, but rather ease of collecting data concerning correctness and behavior under adversarial conditions of these structures.

 ### Streams